PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ##### Program logic

-The code sample above does not do much, except for setting up the connection.
-We can now define some logic for this program:
+The code sample above sets up the connection.
+You can now define some logic for this program:

 1. The color of the LED should be configurable.
 1. The period between the moment of motion detection to the moment lights go out should be configurable.
 1. There should be a permanent-on mode for the lights.
-1. We should notify mbed Cloud whenever we detect movement.
+1. You should notify mbed Cloud whenever you detect movement.

-We can implement these actions by defining *resources*: pieces of information the device makes available.
-We can read or write to them from the cloud, and the device can use a resource's value to determine the correct action to perform.
-We can reach a resource with a URI and access modifier (for example, only write allowed), and we can also subscribe to them, so we get notified when a resource changes.
+You can implement these actions by defining *resources*: pieces of information the device makes available.
+You can read or write to them from the cloud, and the device can use a resource's value to determine the correct action to perform.
+You can reach a resource with a URI and access modifier (for example, only write allowed), and you can also subscribe to them, so you receive a notification when a resource changes.

-Let's define a resource for each of our actions:
+Define a resource for each action:

 * `led/0/color` - the color of the LED.
 * `led/0/timeout` - the timeout (in seconds) after detection; lights are disabled when this period ends.
-* `led/0/permanent_status` - whether we should have the lights permanently on (or off).
+* `led/0/permanent_status` - whether you should have the lights permanently on (or off).
 * `pir/0/count` - the number of times the PIR sensor was triggered.
 Read only, and should allow notifications.

-We can use SimpleCloudClient to define these resources and attach actions to each resource.
+You can use SimpleCloudClient to define these resources and attach actions to each resource.

-Replace the following section in ``main.cpp``:
+Replace the following section in `main.cpp`:

 ```cpp
 // YOUR CODE HERE